huzeir2k/huzeir2k/README.md

 ### Who am I?

-I'm currently a student at St. Clair College, a post-secondary instutition located in Windsor, Ontario.
+I'm currently a student at **St. Clair College**, a post-secondary instutition located in Windsor, Ontario.
 I started coding around 2015 when I was introduced to Python in high school (yawn).
 Didn't get too serious, until I enrolled in the above-mentioned college in 2018 'till I flunked out, and went at it again in 2019 because I'm not a quitter.
 I've also dabbled a bit in cyber-security, though I find it to be tedious and I'm putting that on hold because I'd rather have my priorities straight.